sischkg/huge_nsec_response/README.md

-# Memory usage issue caused by the implementation of NSEC/NSEC3 Type Bit Maps in PowerDNS Recurosr
+# Memory usage issue caused by the implementation of NSEC/NSEC3 Type Bit Maps in PowerDNS Recursor

 ## Overview